Prof Renee Turner

 A/Prof Turner teaches into numerous courses across the Health and Medical Science, Nursing and Medical programs on the normal structure and function, as well as pathology of the nervous and cardiovascular systems.

-A/Prof Turner is course coordinator for the following courses:
+A/Prof Turner is course coordinator for:

 • Neurological Diseases (PATHOL 3200)